m-pilia/m-pilia.github.io/posts/_posts/2018-09-17-volume-raycasting.md

 The Qt example applications include [a nice implementation of a trackball](http://doc.qt.io/qt-5/qtwidgets-graphicsview-boxes-trackball-h.html), available under the BSD license, that we can include to allow rotating the volume with the mouse.
+I also implemented a small reader that allows to open volumes from files in the VTK structured points legacy format.
 With Qt Designer we can easily set up the main window and a docking widget containing some controls.
 This already gives us a nice skeleton application, that can be very easily extended in a modular way.
 The complete source code is [available on GitHub](https://github.com/m-pilia/volume-raycasting).
 Enjoy!

 <img src="/posts/img/raycaster/gui.png"